aws/aws-toolkit-vscode/docs/api.md

 -   startUrl and region.
 If both arguments are provided they will be used, otherwise the command prompts for them interactively.
 -   customizationArn: select customization by ARN.
 If provided, `customizationNamePrefix` is ignored.
 -   customizationNamePrefix: select customization by prefix, if `customizationArn` is `undefined`.

+### Extension API

+#### `listSsoConnections`

+**Signature**: _async () => Promise<AwsToolkitSsoConnection>_

+This is an API that exposes the metadata of SSO connections of AWS Toolkit.
+It returns a list of `AwsToolkitSsoConnection` which contains below fields:

+-   id: string that presents the id of the connection
+-   label: label of the connection
+-   type: type of the connection, can only be 'sso'
+-   ssoRegion: region of the connection, e.g: us-west-2
+-   startUrl: start url of the connection
+-   scopes?: list of the scopes of the connection